...

 The second step is to gather the information you need to draw up your action plan.
 To do this, you can take stock of all your activities as a company.
 This ranges from your purchasing and production methods to waste management and employee travel.
 Ideally, everything is taken into account.

-You can also find out about the CSR initiatives of your partner companies.
+You can also learn more about your partner companies’ CSR initiatives.

 With this information, you can carry out a diagnosis (audit) of your current performance.
 This audit can be carried out in-house or by a specialist company.